 The assessment process starts on Starfish Ward on Level 4 Southwood Building so please go straight there when you arrive at GOSH.
 Volunteers are available to take you there or give you directions.

 The ward staff on Starfish will explain the plan for the assessment to you and give you a folder, timetable and map of the hospital.
-They will also give you your child's medical notes, which you should take to each part of the assessment and return to Starfish at the end of each day for safe keeping.

 In order to record each specialist assessment, the folder will contain a voice recorder.
 Each member of the team you see will record their results which will then be typed up into a full report within a week or so of the appointment.
 We will send a copy of this report to you, your family doctor (GP), paediatrician and any other health professionals involved in your child's care.